BeauPrime/BeauPools/README.md

 * By default, allocated instances are assigned as children of a specific Transform, or the root of the scene if no Transform is provided.
 * By default, allocated instances reset their position and orientation on allocation.
 This can be disabled.
 * PrefabPool provides overridden versions of the ``Alloc`` method to mirror some of Unity's ``Instantiate`` methods.
 See [PrefabPool Members](#prefabpool-members) below for documentation.
+* Any components on the prefab or its children that implement the ``IPoolConstructHandler`` or ``IPoolAllocHandler`` will receive pool events (``OnConstruct``, ``OnAlloc``, ``OnFree``, ``OnDestruct``)

 ### SerializablePool

 BeauPools provides the ``SerializablePool`` object for easy setup of a PrefabPool in the inspector.
+It can be treated as a PrefabPool, and also provides a set of methods for managing all currently allocated/active objects from the pool.

+A SerializablePool operates by constructing an internal PrefabPool and performing operations on that pool.
+The internal pool will be constructed when ``Initialize`` is called.
+It will also be lazily instantiated if any ``Alloc`` or ``Prewarm`` methods are called.
+It will not be lazily instantiated if a ``Free`` method is called, and will error if the internal pool is not present.

-Note that due to Unity's serialization rules, you must create a subclass of SerializablePool for each type of component you with to pool.
+Note: due to Unity's serialization rules, you must create a subclass of SerializablePool for each type of component you with to pool.

 ```csharp
 // This is necessary, since Unity won't serialize generic classes